Providing Out-of-Band Connectivity to Mission-Critical IT Resources

 3. When Alerts Become a Problem

-At scale, alerts are their own kind of outage.
+Alerts become their own kind of outage.
 So many can come in, make too much noise, and become easy to ignore or shift way down on the priorities list.

 You’re getting alerts that matter now, and a way to immediately respond to them regardless of the network’s state.
+This changes how teams operate under pressure, especially when there’s so much noise that risks putting teams into a state of analysis paralysis.

 4. When You See The Failure Coming